macOS transition from Bash to Zsh

 For me as a software developer, every time I mess around with my Terminal I need to check Visual Studio Code and its built-in Terminal to ensure I didn’t mess it up.
 Adding the following two lines to my settings.json in Visual Studio Code pretty much brought me the same Zsh experience I was already enjoying in the Terminal Application:

 Even though my transition from Bash to Zsh wasn’t a no-brainer, I finally feel satisfied with the result and with the knowledge that I am on the latest shell on macOS.
 The tweaks described above needed quite some time and I hope I can make your life easier with this blog post.
 Let me know if you have problems with any of the steps.
+If you liked this blog post, make sure to follow me and support my writing.
+Thanks for reading.

 About the author